 Research Careers: Following Completion of Doctorates

-The overview with the key facts will give you an idea of which of the DFG's funding programmes might be worth considering for you following completion of the doctorate.
-You can submit an application to the DFG for individual funding yourself, apply in response to advertisements and for vacant positions or submit a proposal for networking with other researchers.
+The following overview with the key facts will give you an idea of which of the DFG's funding programmes might be worth considering for you following completion of your doctorate.
+You essentially have three options: Firstly, you can apply in response to advertisements and for vacant positions to take part in DFG-funded projects or groups.
+Secondly, you can submit a proposal to an individual funding programme.
+These funding programmes aim to provide optimum support for your scientific career.
+Thirdly, you can submit proposals for project funding or networking with other researchers.

 Application Options for Post-doctoral Researchers

 As a post-doctoral researcher, you can participate as an assistant in one of many approved DFG-funded projects or groups.
 These include projects associated with individual grants as well as groups such as Collaborative Research Centres, Research Training Groups, Research Units or Priority Programmes.

 You benefit from assured quality: The project or group, the researchers involved and the environment have been reviewed and selected beforehand as part of a competitive process.

 This option offers the opportunity to gain further research experience and further develop your research profile in the early post-doctoral phase, however, it is also possible at other stages of the research career.